 - A Visit from the IRS: The IRS may send a tax revenue officer to your home.
 During these visits, they’ll ask you about your money situation and outline the various consequences you can expect should you choose to ignore your tax debt.

 - Wage Garnishment: This tax lien sees the government taking a portion of your paycheck each pay period in order to start paying off your tax debt.

 - Asset Seizure: There are some cases in which the IRS will seize personal assets to cover the cost of your tax debt.
 The IRS can seize virtually any personal asset, including your home, cars, boats, and other valuables; they will sell these items in order to repay your tax bill.

-Offer in Compromise: Taxpayers who will never be able to pay off their tax debt in full without undue hardship may qualify for an offer in compromise.
+- Offer in Compromise: Taxpayers who will never be able to pay off their tax debt in full without undue hardship may qualify for an offer in compromise.
 Should your request be accepted, the IRS will forgive a portion of your debt, letting you settle for less than the full amount you owe.
-These are hard to qualify for, but our team of professionals can help increase the likelihood of qualifying.